andy-nguyen-93/playwright/README.md

 - INVENTORY-01.
 Validate that standard user can buy all items - (Handle Multiple Elements)
 - INVENTORY-02.
 Validate that standard user can buy a single item - (Add BeforeEach and FakerJS)
 - INVENTORY-03.
 Validate that valid users can buy a single item - (Parameterize Tests)
+- SERIAL-01_04.
+Test cases about behaviors of problem user - (Serialize Tests)